San Pedro High School

 San Pedro High School is a public high school in the Los Angeles Unified School District and is located in the San Pedro portion of the city of Los Angeles, California.
 The school serves the entirety of San Pedro as well as most of the Eastview neighborhood of Rancho Palos Verdes.
-In 2003, the school celebrated its 100th Anniversary.
+In 2003, the school celebrated its 100th anniversary.

 History

 It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.

-Renovations for most of the campus are expected to be finished by 2023.
+In 1971, each Parent Teacher Association meeting had about 24 participants on a regular basis, even though the organization had 1,170 members.

 Facilities

 San Pedro High School is home to two protected landmarks, the Administration Building and Language Arts Building.
 Both were constructed in 1936 under mandate from the Works Progress Administration.
 San Pedro High School also has a Mathematics and Sciences Building, a Vocational Arts Building, a cafeteria, numerous bungalow-style classrooms, and three gymnasiums.

 The school and its surroundings were the area where much of the filming for the movie Some Kind of Wonderful was shot.